 Jump to:

 They can be made for any occasion but we love making them around the holidays.
-You also may want to double the recipe.
-They're that good!
+You also may want to double the recipe - they're that good!
 These cute cookies are the perfect neighbor gift or treat for your favorite teacher.
+They pair perfectly with our creamy vanilla buttercream frosting or even a lemon glaze.

 - Nuts: just about any kind!
 Toast them in a saute pan about 5 minutes first or lightly toast them in the oven before adding to the dough.